ybbond/ybbond/content/posts/2020-04-15-migrating-my-blog-to-hugo.md

 Other options I found was **Jekyll**, **Hugo**, **nanoc** and **Gatsby**.
 I tried Gatsby for work and side projects, and the two others just doesn't fit my needs.

-So here it is!
 My blog now made with Hugo!
+Hugo supports awesome markdown parser with GoLang's library `Goldmark`.
+Now here is the demo I copied from Hugo example website.

+---

 ## Headings